Agonist-Antagonist Neural Coordination without Mechanical Coupling after Targeted Muscle Reinnervation: Results

-In individuals with intact limbs, agonist–antagonist coordination involves supraspinal and spinal mechanisms and emerges from the projection of common and independent synaptic inputs to relevant motor neuron populations and the integration of afferent inputs.
-Common input is reflected in shared low-frequency oscillations in motor neuron discharge.
-We assess the dimensionality of common input to motor units recruited for agonist-antagoinst tasks by estimating the neural manifold underlying neural signals of recruited motor units.
-For each pair of agonist-antagonist tasks, spike trains of recruited motor units were tracked, combined, and smoothed with a \SI{0.4}{\second} Hanning window.
-The total number of unique motor units defined the dimensionality of the motor unit space $V$ (Fig.~\ref{fig:3}-g, left).
-Non-Negative Matrix Factorization \cite{lee2000algorithms} was used to estimate the neural manifold $H$ (Fig.~\ref{fig:3}-g, right side), with dimensionality estimated according to \cite{clark2010merging} (Fig.~\ref{fig:3}-h).
-We hypothesized a minimum dimensionality of two, reflecting two distinct sources of common input to motor units recruited for agonist and antagonist tasks.
-While task complexity and non-synchronous motor neural activity may contribute to increasing the manifold dimensionality, this was at least two for each pair of tasks, indicating that agonist and antagonist motor units were not dominated by co-activation despite TMR and altered afferent pathways.
-Analysis of individual tasks (without concatenating motor units of agonist and antagonist tasks) confirmed a manifold dimensionality greater than one. \\ \\ The functional relationship between agonist and antagonist muscles is shaped by continuous sensory integration, efferent commands, task constraints, and limb–environment interactions.
-Under stable conditions, reciprocal inhibition via afferent pathways facilitates agonists contraction by inhibiting motor units of the antagonist muscles \cite{pierrot2005circuitry}.
-However, agonist–antagonist coactivation is commonly observed under time or accuracy constraints \cite{poscente2021rapid,danion2004relation} or task uncertainty \cite{burdet2001central,franklin2003adaptation}.
-In these cases tonic muscle coactivation is thought to overcome spinal reciprocal inhibition, potentially facilitating antagonist muscle activity.
+In individuals with intact limbs, both supraspinal and spinal mechanisms contribute to the coordinated control of agonist and antagonist muscle groups.
+Depending on task demands and neuromechanical constraints, muscle activation emerges from the projection of common and independent synaptic inputs to the relevant motor neuron populations and integration of afferent inputs.
+The presence of common input is reflected in shared low-frequency oscillations within motor neurons discharge activity.
+To examine the dimensionality of common synaptic input to motor neurons of reinnervated agonist and antagonist muscles, a neural manifold analysis was performed for each agonist–antagonist task pair.
+For each pair, we combined the spike trains of motor units recruited within the agonist and antagonist reinnervated muscles during each pair of tasks.
+For each reinnervated muscle, motor units were tracked across tasks, and the binary spike trains were smoothed using a Hanning window of \SI{0.4}{\second} duration.
+The total number of unique motor units defined the dimensionality of the motor unit space $V$ (Fig.~\ref{fig:3}-g, left side).
+We used Non-Negative Matrix Factorization (NNMF) \cite{lee2000algorithms} to estimate the neural manifold $H$ (Fig.~\ref{fig:3}-g, right side) underlying $V$.
+We estimated the dimension of the neural manifold (i.e., the dimension of $H$) as the minimum number of latent factors beyond which an additional one increased the coefficient of determination $R^{2}$ \cite{muceli2010identifying} between the original data $V$ and the reconstructed data $WH$ by less than 5\% \cite{clark2010merging} (Fig.~\ref{fig:3}-h).
+We hypothesized the dimensionality of the neural manifold to be at least two, as a result of at least two distinct sources of common input to motor units contributing to the agonist and corresponding opposite (antagonist) tasks.
+Synchronous patterns of motor unit activation (co-activation) between motor units of the agonist and antagonist reinnervated muscles would imply a manifold dimensionality equal to one, and the inability to distinguish a command for the two opposing tasks.
+For all the recorded pairs of agonist-antagonist tasks, the estimated dimensionality was 4.
+While task complexity as well as instances of non-synchronous motor neuron activity may contribute to increasing the manifold dimensionality, these results show that motor units of the agonist and antagonist reinnervated muscles are not dominated by co-activation despite TMR and perturbed afferent pathways.
+Additionally, as indicated in the above analysis and shown in fig.\ref{fig:shared}, tasks shared a number of motor units, which may have been assigned to a separate dimensionality depending on their functional role within the task.
+Repeating the analysis for each task separately (without concatenating agonist and antagonist motor units) confirmed a neural manifold dimensionality greater than 1: across 18 tasks, 43.75\% showed dimensionality 3, and the remainder 4.